ansible-collections/amazon.aws/docs/docsite/rst/dev_guidelines.rst

 Importing botocore and boto3
 ----------------------------

+The ``ansible_collections.amazon.aws.plugins.module_utils.botocore`` module
-The ``ansible_collections.amazon.aws.plugins.module_utils.ec2`` module and ``ansible_collections.amazon.aws.plugins.module_utils.core`` modules both automatically import boto3 and botocore.
-If boto3 is missing from the system then the variable ``HAS_BOTO3`` will be set to false.
+automatically imports boto3 and botocore.
+If boto3 is missing from the system then the variable ``HAS_BOTO3`` will be set to ``False``.
 Normally, this means that modules don't need to import boto3 directly.
 There is no need to check ``HAS_BOTO3`` when using AnsibleAWSModule as the module does that check:

 .. code-block:: python

-   from ansible_collections.amazon.aws.plugins.module_utils.core import AnsibleAWSModule
+   from ansible_collections.amazon.aws.plugins.module_utils.modules import AnsibleAWSModule
    try:
        import botocore
    except ImportError: